 Step 3: Create a schedule

-The process of Growth hacking Instagram has great benefits, you gain a lot of attention and you can monetize.
-Turning new followers into fans by creating content they are likely to engage with increases your average engagement, hence your organic exposure.
+I hope these Instagram growth hacks will help you to create a working Instagram content strategy and boost your online business.
+The process of Growth hacking Instagram has great benefits – you gain a lot of attention, and you can monetize.
+Turning new followers into fans by creating content they engage with increases your average engagement, hence your organic exposure.

 So what do you think is more important, the number of followers or the engagement rate of your posts?
-Write your answer in the comments section below.
+Know any interesting Instagram growth hacks?
+Let us know in the comments section below!